 - how many links from other websites point to your content

-…and many more.
-In a future post we’ll look in more detail at the 200 factors that Google considers when delivering search results.
+"¦and many more.
+There are over 200 factors that Google considers when delivering search results.

 Getting De-indexed By Google

 Google does not want to recommend disreputable websites, particularly those that break their webmaster guidelines.
 Engaging in shady practices can cause you to wind up being penalised, resulting in part, or all, of your website being de-indexed.

 What does that mean?
 It means that your website will no longer appear in Google's index, and therefore be excluded from Google's search results.